 When former WillowTree designer Matt Kubota’s partner Ana was diagnosed with Guillain-Barré Syndrome, we knew we had to help.

-Matt knew he and the WillowTree team could create a better solution for AAC users like Ana: stroke and trauma survivors, people with MS, non-verbal individuals, intubated COVID-19 patients and many more.
+Matt knew he and the WillowTree team could create a better experience for Ana and other AAC users: stroke and trauma survivors, people with MS or ALS, non-verbal individuals with autism, intubated hospital patients, and many more.
 That vision became the Vocable AAC app, a revolutionary augmented and alternative communication tool, now AI-enabled with the integration of ChatGPT.

 approximate cost of hi-tech speech generating devices

-adults experienced difficulty speaking in the past year
+U.S. adults experienced difficulty speaking in the past year

 children between ages 3–17 are affected by voice, speech, language, or swallowing disorders

 If users have to spend so much of their day interacting with the Vocable app, it’s gotta look good, too, right?
-Based on feedback from research partners like the assistive technology teams at Duke University and speech language pathologists, WillowTree’s design team identified ways to accomplish exactly that.
+Based on feedback from research partners like the assistive technology teams at Duke University and speech-language pathologists, WillowTree’s design team identified ways to accomplish exactly that.

 Guiding our design work was the principle that high contrast can be so much more than black and white.
 That’s why Vocable incorporates the strongest ADA compliance through elements like a compelling high-contrast palette and large typography, promising a consistent and aesthetically pleasing experience across devices.
 Because what’s accessible should also be enjoyable.